MEGA65/open-roms/doc/Extended-BASIC.md

 # Extended BASIC

 NOTE: Command syntax, behaviour details, and tokens are still subject to change!
-Currently the availability of some depends on the build configuration, in the future most (if not all) extended commands will be available only on machines with extended ROM, like the *MEGA65* or *Ultimate 64*.
+Currently the availability of some depends on the build configuration, in the future most (if not all) extended commands will be available only on machines with extended ROM, like the *MEGA65*, *Ultimate 64*, or a build utilizing cartridge with external ROM (build marked as *cart*).

 ## DOS Wedge